centiservice/mats3_site/_docs/B-Intro-04-springconfig.md

 So, when defining a multi-stage using annotations, you make the stages as separate methods, annotated with `@Stage` and an ordinal.

 Notice how it uses the class itself for state, while still being able to have Spring Beans injected.
-This variant also has the ProcessContext injected, but that can also be passed in with the arguments for the stage methods.
+This variant also has the ProcessContext injected, but that can also be passed in with the arguments for the stage methods, simplifying testing.
 Depending on your acceptance of "magic", this can be a bit head-twisting, but in actual usage it feels pretty natural.

 It is explained more thoroughly in [Endpoints and Initiations](https://github.com/centiservice/mats3/blob/main/docs/developing/EndpointsAndInitiations.md),